Korban: Instructions in Mishnah and Talmud

-The Mishnah and Talmud devote a very large section, known as a seder, to the study and analysis of this subject known as Qodashim, whereby all the detailed varieties of korbanot are enumerated and analyzed in great logical depth, such as qodshim kalim and qodashei qodashim.
-In addition, large parts of every other book of the Talmud discuss various kinds of sacrifices.
-Pesachim is largely devoted to a discussion of how to offer the Passover sacrifice.
-Yoma contains a detailed discussion of the Yom Kippur sacrifices, and there are sections in Seder Moed (Festivals) for the special offerings and Temple ritual for other major Jewish holidays.
-Shekalim discusses the annual half-shekel offering for Temple maintenance and Temple governance and management, and Nashim discusses the offerings made by Nazirites and by the suspected adulteress.
+The Mishnah and Talmud devote a very large section, known as a seder, to the study and analysis of Kodashim, whereby all the detailed varieties of are enumerated and analyzed in great logical depth, such as qodshim kalim and qodashei qodashim.
+Tractate Pesachim is largely devoted to discussing how to offer the Passover sacrifice.
+Tractate Yoma contains a detailed discussion of the Yom Kippur sacrifices, and there are sections in Seder Moed ('Order of Appointed Times') for the special offerings and Temple ritual for other major Jewish holidays.
+Tractate Shekalim discusses the annual half-shekel offering for Temple maintenance and governance, and tractate Nashim discusses the offerings made by Nazirites and suspected adulterers.

-The Talmud provides extensive details not only on how to perform sacrifices but how to adjudicate difficult cases, such as what to do if a mistake was made and whether improperly performing one of the required ritual elements invalidates it or not.
+The Talmud provides extensive details not only on how to perform sacrifices but also on how to adjudicate difficult cases, such as what to do if a mistake is made and whether improperly performing one of the required ritual elements invalidates it.
 The Talmud explains how to roast the Passover offering, how to dash blood from different kinds of sacrifices upon the altar, how to prepare the incense, the regulatory code for the system of taxation that financed the priesthood and public sacrifices, and numerous other details.